Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 + *Merge Isomorphic Nodes*:
   If two nodes $u$ and $v$ represent the same variable and have identical high and low children, they are equivalent.
   We keep one and redirect all edges pointing to the other.

 + *Eliminate Redundant Tests*:
   If a node $u$ has identical high and low children ($"high"(u) = "low"(u)$), the decision at $u$ does not affect the outcome.
   We remove $u$ and redirect incoming edges directly to its child.

 #info-box(title: "Canonicity Property")[
   For a fixed variable ordering, the reduced OBDD for any Boolean function is *unique*.

   This property is crucial for verification: checking the equivalence of two functions $f equiv g$ reduces to checking if their BDD root nodes are identical (pointer equality), which is an $O(1)$ operation.
 ]

+== ROBDD Invariants <sec-robdd-invariants>

+The reduced ordered BDD representation satisfies three core invariants that guarantee canonicity:

++ *Invariant 1 (Ordering)*: Variables appear in strictly ascending order along every root-to-terminal path.
++ *Invariant 2 (No Redundant Tests)*: No internal node has identical high and low children.
++ *Invariant 3 (No Duplicate Nodes)*: No two distinct nodes share the same variable and identical child pair ("low", "high").

+Together, these invariants ensure a one-to-one mapping between Boolean functions and their graph representation under a fixed order.

+#definition(title: "Canonicity of ROBDDs")[
+  Let $f$ be a Boolean function and let $pi$ be a fixed total order over its variables.
+  There exists exactly one ROBDD $B$ such that $B$ represents $f$ and respects $pi$.
+]

+#intuition-box[
+  The uniqueness result turns semantic equivalence checking into pointer equality, allowing $O(1)$ functional equivalence tests and enabling aggressive memoization.
+]

+=== Practical Check List

+Before committing a node to the unique table we must enforce:
+- Ordering: Reject construction if a child violates variable order.
+- Redundancy: Collapse a node whose children match.
+- Duplication: Reuse existing canonical node if present.

+#implementation-box[
+  The `Bdd` manager uses a hash consing table keyed by `(var, low, high)`.
+  After computing low and high references for an apply step, it calls an insertion routine returning an existing node reference when possible.
+]

 Before diving deeper into BDD theory, it's worth getting hands-on experience with basic BDD operations.